rashmirrajashekara/docs/quick-start-guides/Secure Key Caching - Containerization.md

 ### SGX Discovery Flow

-* Create below sample yml file for nginx workload and add SGX labels as node affinity to it.
+* Create below sample pod.yml file for nginx workload and add SGX labels as node affinity to it.
 ```
 apiVersion: v1
 kind: Pod